Admission to the Practical Nursing Program

-- Current Nursing Assistant Certification and experience (optional).
+- Current Washington State Nursing Assistant Certification (optional)

-- Achievement of a 78 or above on the Accuplacer Reading Comprehension Test; and
+- Achievement of 260 on the Accuplacer Reading Test

 It is the student’s responsibility to request all transcript(s).
 Transcript(s) and/or credentials must be official and must be sent DIRECTLY to the Office of Admissions by the issuing institution(s).